xcarol/wmm/README.md

 With this integration, transactions are retrieved directly from the bank.
 This indeed eliminates the "Duplicates problem" and obsoletes the CSV Import method.

-CSV Import is still maintained in case the GoCardless solution doesn't is an option.
+CSV Import is still maintained in case the GoCardless solution is not an option.

+Go to [GoCardless](https://bankaccountdata.gocardless.com/login) sign-in/sign-up and create your key to operate with GoCardless and be able to import the transactions directly from your bank.

 ## Production environment